seancorfield/seancorfield.github.io/content/md/posts/2022/11/05/deps-edn-monorepo-9.md

 We now have two swappable component implementations.
-I've talked before about our HTTP client component (using either Hato on modern JDKs or http-kit on legacy JDKs) but we also have two i18n implemantations now.
+I've talked before about our HTTP client component (using either Hato on modern JDKs or http-kit on legacy JDKs) but we also have two i18n implementations now.
 Our traditional i18n component uses a database-backed implementation as part of our content management system that supports over a dozen languages, with dedicated translators using our Admin app to work with out content, that can then be